StephenGenusa/PDF-Watermark-Remove/README.md

 # Remove PDF Watermarks from Public Domain Books #

 This is a work in progress.
-Support for pubic domain books downloaded from:
+Support for public domain books downloaded from:

 - Google
 - HathiTrust